roycdaviesuoa/svelte-fomantic-ui/README.md

 </Button>
 ```

-As can be seem from the example, the parameter `style` contains the classes that would be used by fomantic-ui, except `ui` and the main class, in this case `button`.
-Any tags that would have had `ui` in the class list need to have `ui` in the parameter list as above.
-This is mainly for consistancy with tags that may or may not use `ui` depending on context.
+As can be seem from the example, the props contains the classes that would be used by fomantic-ui, except the main class, in this case `button`.

 More complex structures are similarly translated, for example: